Optimization Under Uncertainty for Energy Infrastructure Planning: A Synthesis of Methods, Tools, and Open Challenges: Scope and Background

-Distributionally robust optimization bridges these two paradigms by leveraging empirical samples while limiting the worst realizations to a family of distributions.
-These distributions are identified within an \textit{ambiguity set} by shared moments or discrepancy between distributions \citep{RahimianMehrotra2019_DRO_review}.
-The moment-based ambiguity sets contain distributions with similar moments (mean, covariance) or other statistical measures such as modality.
-Distance-based ambiguity sets identify those distributions whose probabilistic distance from the nominal empirical distribution is restricted to a given positive value \citep{MohajerinKuhn2018_MathProg}.
+Distributionally robust optimization {relaxes the assumption that the probability distribution is known exactly.
+Instead, it optimizes the worst-case distribution within an \textit{ambiguity set} constructed from available data or statistical information \citep{RahimianMehrotra2019_DRO_review}}.
+The moment-based ambiguity sets contain distributions with similar moments (mean, covariance) or other statistical measures such as modality {\citep{Delage2010_DRO}}.
+Distance-based ambiguity sets identify those distributions whose probabilistic distance from the nominal empirical distribution is restricted to a given positive value \citep{MohajerinKuhn2018_MathProg}. {More advanced DRO models incorporate additional distributional structure, such as modality information, and combine ambiguity st with risk measures such as CVaR \citep{Pourahmadi2019_TPS_GEP, Pourahmadi2021_TPS_GEP}.
+Other extensions represent uncertainty at multiple scales by combining long-term scenario with conditional ambiguity sets for short-term operational uncertainty \citep{Velloso2020_TPS_TEP}, or allowing planning decisions to affect the probability of uncertain parameters \citep{Alvarado2022_TPS_TEP}.}.

 Each framework also admits extensions that incorporate explicit measures of \textit{risk} to capture the preference of decision makers.
 Risk-averse models employ metrics such as value-at-risk (VaR), conditional value-at-risk (CVaR), shortfall risk, and chance constraint (CC) to manage downside exposure and to reflect the asymmetric consequences of extreme events.
 Such extensions are particularly relevant in long-term infrastructure planning in which asymmetry in the consequences of uncertain events is often more important than their expected frequency.
-Comprehensive reviews of these approaches and associated risk measures can be found in \citep{RoaldEtal2023_survey, Zakaria2020_survey, Geng2019_CC_survey}.
+Comprehensive reviews of these approaches and associated risk measures {are provided by} \citet{RoaldEtal2023_survey, Zakaria2020_survey, Geng2019_CC_survey}.

 Each approach presents distinct challenges and advantages.
 SP requires information-rich data to estimate the true distributions, but this can hamper the problem scalability \citep{BertsimasEtal2023_MSOM}.
 Furthermore, in the energy planning context, even abundant empirical data may fail to capture structural changes, such as those induced by climate change, hence undermining assumptions about \textit{future} distributions.
 Overfitting to sampled scenarios is another recognized drawback, as decisions optimized on a limited dataset may perform poorly on unseen realizations \citep{VanParys2021_MS}.
 RO, on the other hand, is motivated by data scarcity or corruption, yet it typically ignores structural properties of the data and can lead to overly conservative results \citep{Goerigk2023_COR_RO_NN}.
 DRO offers a compromise by systematically incorporating partial statistical information and controlling the degree of conservatism, but this often comes at the cost of increased modeling and computational complexity.
 Except for certain ambiguity sets (e.g., first moment, L1-norm) that are amenable to tractable reformulations, DRO problems can lead to nonlinear, nonconvex, or even infinite-dimensional formulations \citep{Sun2021_book_RO}.